yangpuPKU/yangpuPKU.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD Student at the School of Mathematical Sciences, Peking University, where I work with Prof. Bing Dong.
+I am a PhD Student at the School of Mathematical Sciences, Peking University, where I work with Prof. Bin Dong.
 I am generally interested in sampling, reconstruction and downstream task in medical imaging.